doughphunghus/7D2D-CommunitySoundPacks-a20/README.md

 For now:
 - *Very light* updates/discussion are likely to be occurring here in this forum thread: https://community.7daystodie.com/topic/17197-doughs-modlets

-- In lieu of "how to add/greate sounds, or submit contributions to thiese packs, here are some older tutorials/discussions on adding custom sounds to the game: https://community.7daystodie.com/topic/15631-adding-custom-sounds/
+- In lieu of "how to add/greate sounds, or submit contributions to thiese packs, here are some older tutorials/discussions on adding custom sounds to the game, just for information: https://community.7daystodie.com/topic/15631-adding-custom-sounds/

 https://community.7daystodie.com/topic/12288-adding-a-new-sound-to-game/

+Standards for making contributions: TBD

+Contributors/Credits: TBD